mileret/nlpdl-hw2/README.md

 It's recommended to install python=3.8 and torch=2.0.1.

-You can install PyTorch by following the instructions provided on the PyTorch website (https://pytorch.org/get-started/locally/).
+You can install PyTorch by following the instructions provided on the [PyTorch website](https://pytorch.org/get-started/locally/).

 # Task2